Learn languages naturally with fresh, real content!

 Explore By Region

-A major Kona low storm shut down Hawaii’s schools, offices, and services on March 13, 2026, prompting a state of emergency and widespread travel warnings.
+A Kona low storm shut down Hawaii’s schools, offices, and services on March 13, 2026, triggering a state of emergency.

 A powerful Kona low storm caused widespread closures across Hawaii on March 13, 2026, including all public and charter schools, state offices, University of Hawaii campuses, and the state Legislature on Oahu, Kauai, and Maui.